SHOBUsi/two-tier-pki-windows-server/README.md

 ## How to read this repository

-Start with the screenshots in the order numbered above — they tell the build story end-to-end in roughly 12 frames, from the empty Server Manager to the final green-padlocked HTTPS page.
+Start with the screenshots in the order numbered above; they tell the build story end-to-end in roughly 12 frames, from the empty Server Manager to the final green-padlocked HTTPS page.

 ---